alexbourgeois/tribeca/README.md

 Omxplayer-sync is a tool to synchronize over the network omxplayer instances.

 ### Name
-A Raspberry is named : *DRK-1_XX*, XX being its number.
-Ex : DRK-1_01
+A Raspberry is named : *DRK-1-XX*, XX being its number.
+Ex : DRK-1-5
 To change a name you have to :
  - Set it in /etc/hostname
  - Set it in /etc/hosts
+ - Execute /etc/init.d/hostname.sh
  - Reboot

 ### IP